vansteki/readmoo-marathon-bot/README.md

 ```
 npm run docker:container -- -b https://new-read.readmoo.com/mooreader/210139757000101
 ```
+### read multiple books
+Put all your books url in `books.txt`, then build image, after build image and run container

 if you have your own `books.txt`, then you can use this npm command, it will run for all your books